 During 2011-12 the Focus Learning Trust became part of the global OneSchool education system, and from September 2012 Beechwood School (including the primary unit) changed its name to Focus School – Cambridge Campus to come into line with the other 40 Focus Schools throughout the UK and the international OneSchool set-up.

 Focus School – Cambridge Campus is small, but expanding every year.
 The staff is the school’s greatest asset, with teachers that are expert in their subject, having a wide variety of experience and very willing to assist in all areas.
-The school now operates an independent style of learning, with teaching becoming less ‘front of the class’ as pupils progress through the school, to enable pupils to learn how to learn.
+The school now operates an independent style of learning (SDL – Self Directed Learning), with teaching becoming less ‘front of the class’ as pupils progress through the school, to enable pupils to learn how to learn.
 The school has a varied curriculum that caters for students of all abilities, providing extra support and guidance as needed.

-‘Virtual Classroom’ is also used to widen the choice of subjects available even further, especially for the Sixth Form students, and to assist other smaller or isolated FLT schools, including those in Europe.
+‘Virtual Classroom’ and ‘Zoom’ lessons are also used to widen the choice of subjects available even further, especially for the Sixth Form students, and to assist other smaller or isolated FLT schools, including those in Europe.
 The Cambridge Campus believes in maximizing a student’s options, giving them access to a wide range of expertise and resources.
 The Cambridge Campus aims to listen and respond to individual needs.